 The EA8000 X-ray Particle Contaminant Analyser is designed to help lithium ion battery (LiB) manufacturers improve the safety, performance and yield of their product.
 The analyzer is engineered to rapidly detect and analyze unwanted metal particles within the battery.
 These particles are known to cause sudden catastrophic failure of the batteries, often accompanied by fire or explosion.

 The EA8000 includes two X-ray techniques for fast and thorough analysis:

 Metal contaminants can be introduced into the battery from the raw materials, or from the actual processing, i.e. metal particles from machinery.
 The EA8000 is versatile enough to check for these in many stages across production, including as a final check before shipping.

 Many of the components used in production can be tested in the EA8000, including carbon-based powders used in anodes and for enhancing conductivity, cathode materials, the cell separator and the outer casing of the cell.
-Solid components can be laid flat on the stage, whereas powders and slurries can be spread out within a transparent plastic container for the measurement The analyser is capable of detecting and analysing metal particles down to 20 µm in size and the rapid measurement makes analysing large cathode plates for A4 size LiBs practical for a production environment.
+Solid components can be laid flat on the stage, whereas powders and slurries can be spread out within a transparent plastic container for the measurement The analyzer is capable of detecting and analysing metal particles down to 20 µm in size and the rapid measurement makes analysing large cathode plates for A4 size LiBs practical for a production environment.

 The X-ray transmission scan builds up an image of the material where the size and shape of any metal particles can be clearly seen.
 This gives you important information on the size and density of the contaminants, and you can reject the part if it’s out of spec.
 XRF analysis of the contaminants tells you which elements are present, again this gives you a complete picture of the contaminants present, which you can correlate with actual battery performance.